Email Subject Line Length: Best Practices for 2026

 How many characters can an email subject line be?

-Most email clients have no hard character limit for subject lines.
-However, Gmail cuts off subjects around 70 characters on desktop and 30-40 on mobile.
-For maximum visibility across all devices, aim for under 50 characters.
+There's no hard technical limit in most email clients.
+Gmail cuts off around 70 characters on desktop and 30-40 on mobile.
+But "can" and "should" are different things.
+I aim for under 50 characters to be safe.

 Does subject line length affect open rates?